vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. If validation passes, click **Create**.

     The deployment will start.
+It will take several minutes to deploy the required Azure resources.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

-    Make a note of the outputs for use later:
+    > **IMPORTANT**: Open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**) and make a record of the following Outputs for use later:

     * connectionString
     * dpsScopeId